sanjay9616/Angular/Router.md

 3. **Router Outlet**: The <router-outlet> directive is a placeholder where the routed component will be displayed.
 It acts as the container for the component associated with the current route.
 4. **Route Configuration**: This is where you define your application's routes.
 The configuration includes the path, component to be displayed, and optional data.
 5. **RouterLink**: The [routerLink] directive is used in templates to create links for navigating to specific routes.
 It's a handy way to navigate without writing out the full URL.
+6. **RouterModule**: The RouterModule is an Angular module that provides the necessary directives, services, and functionality for implementing routing in an application.

 Let's Break It Down...